 In that same Congress, legislation was being developed to open up the Arctic National Wildlife Refuge (ANWR) for exploration.
 Proponents of higher CAFE standards predicted that there would be no support for exploration of ANWR without some increase in CAFE.
-S. 341, omnibus energy legislation reported from the Senate Committee on Energy and

-Natural Resources in May 1991, would have extended discretion to the Department of Transportation (DOT) to set "maximum feasible" CAFE targets for each manufacturer for MY1996 and MY2002.
+S. 341, omnibus energy legislation reported from the Senate Committee on Energy and Natural Resources in May 1991, would have extended discretion to the Department of Transportation (DOT) to set "maximum feasible" CAFE targets for each manufacturer for MY1996 and MY2002.
 The DOT would have taken into account application of known fuel-saving technologies, MY1990 as a baseline for performance, sales mix, vehicle interior size, and safety standards.
 Credits earned could have been traded or held by the manufacturer.
 When it appeared that the ANWR provisions would almost certainly not survive unless the CAFE provisions were strengthened, Senator Johnston proposed an amendment in markup that would have had the effect of embracing the goals of S. 279, but over a longer time frame.
 The amendment was defeated in markup, as was an attempt to append to the omnibus bill the specific targets in S. 279.

 The proposal appeared to fail at the combined hands of those who either thought they went too far or not far enough.
 But the omnibus bill failed to reach the floor; a cloture vote on whether to proceed with it (it became S. 1220) was defeated Nov.
 1, 1991.
-Both CAFE and ANWR provisions were stripped from modified legislation introduced in the second session of the 102^{nd} Congress, and there have not been any further attempts to raise the CAFE standards.
+Both CAFE and ANWR provisions were stripped from modified legislation introduced in the second session of the 102nd Congress.
+With the exception of the riders attached to the DOT Appropriations during the period of FY1996-FY2000, there has been no major legislative focus on CAFE until the 107th Congress.